celiafi/dtbook-css/README.md

 2. `Tools` -> `Build` or `ctrl + B`

 This builds the whole project into `dtbook.css` file in the same folder as `dtbook.scss`.

+## Editing

+The main project file is `dtbook.scss`.
+The main project file itself contains no rules.
+It only imports the other files that contain the actual style rules.
+It also has a namespace declaration for Oxygen.
+If new partials (files starting with `_` and containing rules) are added, they must be added to the partials import list.
+Everything under `global` must be imported in correct order (resets first, then variables and so on).
+Elements may be imported in any order; current convention is alphabetical ordering.
+Namespace declaration must not be altered; doing so will break Oxygen support.

+`_reset.scss` is a *reset stylesheet*.
+The basic idea of a reset stylesheet is to reduce inconsistencies between different browsers and layout engines.
+This is done by explicitly setting properties that may have different default values in different layout engines.
+For further discussion, see for example [Reset Reasoning](http://meyerweb.com/eric/thoughts/2007/04/18/reset-reasoning/).
+The current `_reset.scss` (as of Nov 2015) is very bare-bones.
+Edits will be required for proper mobile device support.

+`_colors.scss` contains color definitions.
+See comments in the file itself.
+Two-tiered color management is *important*, so give it some time if it's not making sense at first.

+`_variables.scss` contains general global variables, such as widths, line heights and letter spacings.

+`_mixins.scss` contains general features and feature combinations, that may be used in multiple different contexts.
+For example, rounded corners may be used anywhere irrespective of the type and class of element that it's used on; vice versa, we might want some images to have rounded corners and others not, for example.
+This means that rounded corners is not bound to any single class or element type and is distinct from them.

+`_margins.scss` contains margin definitions.
+Note again the two-tiered approach, somewhat similar to colors, but simpler.

+`_borders.scss` contains border definitions.
+Once again, here we declare and define different types of borders that are then used on elements.
+Default color is supplied (see [Sass documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html)), but may be overridden.

+`_paddings.scss` contains padding definitions.
+Similar to margins and borders.

+`_fonts.scss` contains fonts.
+Note the use of font-related variables and default values.